Enter Password

 Strategy and Approach

-Conduct stakeholder interviews and surveys to understand how teams currently conduct and share research, uncover any product release that were negatively affected by lack of reserach.
+Conduct stakeholder interviews and surveys to understand how teams currently conduct and share research, uncover any product release that were negatively affected by lack of research.

 Execution